Hive Metastore Development Notes

 - fails cleanly when Kerberos credentials are missing

-This is strong evidence that the Kerberos transport and basic HMS metadata path work end to end.
+This is evidence that the Kerberos transport and basic HMS metadata path work end to end.

 It is not evidence that Sail supports: